medplum/medplum/packages/docs/docs/careplans/diagnostic-catalog/diagnostic-catalog.md

 ## Define your specimens

 In the context of laboratory use cases, it's essential to recognize that observations are based on samples extracted from patients, known as "specimens".
-A well constructed diagnostic catalog links the specimen requirements for each test to the test definition, to provide lab operators a complete picture of the collection and diagnostic process.
+A well constructed diagnostic catalog links the specimen requirements for each test to the test definition to provide lab operators a complete picture of the collection process.

-The [`Specimen`](/docs/api/fhir/resources/specimen) resource is the _operational_ resource that stores information about the material extracted from a patient.
-As with [`Observations`](/docs/api/fhir/resources/observation), [`Specimen`](/docs/api/fhir/resources/specimen) has a corresponding _administrative_ resource, called [`SpecimenDefinition`](/docs/api/fhir/resources/specimendefinition)
+The [`Specimen`](/docs/api/fhir/resources/specimen) resource resource refers to a specific specimen, like a tube of blood, usually belonging to a patient.
+As with [`Observations`](/docs/api/fhir/resources/observation), [`Specimen`](/docs/api/fhir/resources/specimen) has a corresponding _administrative_ resource, called [`SpecimenDefinition`](/docs/api/fhir/resources/specimendefinition).

 [`SpecimenDefinition`](/docs/api/fhir/resources/specimendefinition) describes the type of specimen material to be collected, as well as details about the collection process, storage, handling, and preparation for testing.

-The [`SpecimenDefinition`](/docs/api/fhir/resources/specimendefinition) allows you to specify a lot of details about your specimen, but the most relevant are:
+The [`SpecimenDefinition`](/docs/api/fhir/resources/specimendefinition) allows you to specify many details about your specimen, but the most relevant are:

 | Field                   | Description                                                           | Code System                                                                                                                                                       | Example                                                                                                                                                      |
 | ----------------------- | --------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |